trangqlds/github-actions-course/README.md

 # Workflow, Jobs, steps
 Jobs run in parallel by default steps run sequentially by default
-Jobs run in independent VM
+Jobs run in independent VM, steps share VM

 # if singe step fail, all subsequent steps will fail